Hyperbolicity of adjoint linear series on varieties with positive tangent bundle: Introduction

 Among the classes of varieties with nef tangent bundles, some special ones are the classes of abelian varieties, or more generally homogeneous spaces, and finite \'etale quotients of abelian varieties (i.e., hyperelliptic varieties).
 Let us start by discussing the hyperbolicity property of adjoint linear systems on abelian varieties.

 It is now well-established that sheaves on abelian varieties enjoy remarkable regularity properties.
 The study on this topic dates back to Green--Lazarsfeld's generic vanishing condition \cite{GL}, which was subsequently studied by Hacon \cite{Hac} and extended vastly by Pareschi--Popa \cite{PaPo1, PP2, PaPo3}.
 The notion of M-regularity emerged through these works, which was extended to $\mathbb{Q}$-twisted setting by Jiang--Pareschi \cite{JP}.
-Our next result is a criterion for hyperbolicity of the linear system $|L|$ through M-regularity:
+Our next result is a criterion for hyperbolicity of the linear system $|L|$ through its jet-separation property and M-regularity (see Section \ref{prelim} for definitions):